Siddik911/curly-funicular/README.md

 Above: A GIF demonstrating Feature X in action.

-Above: A video demonstrating Feature X in action.

 ## Requirements

 This extension requires:

-- Visual Studio Code version 1.x or above.
+- Visual Studio Code version.
 - Node.js (if you are developing or building the extension).

 ## Extension Settings